robackem/PTC-SLiM/README.md

 # PTC-SLiM
 SLiM scripts for simulating PTC evolution in cavefish.
 For full information on SLiM please see https://messerlab.org/slim/

+## For investigation of the potential strength and direction of selection on PTCs in caves

 ### PTC_neutral_model.txt
 Simulates 175k generations in a cavefish population (Ne = 32,000).
 Both de novo PTCs and those sourced from standing genetic variation (seeded into the population at the beginning of the model) have a fixed distribution of fitness effects (DFE) at 0 (neither have any fitness effect).